BurraAbhishek/Python_Hadoop_MapReduce_MarketBasketAnalysis/README.md

 The code is located in the src folder.

 ## Setup:
+Please refer to this [page](https://github.com/BurraAbhishek/Python_Hadoop_MapReduce_MarketBasketAnalysis/wiki/Hadoop-Development-Onboarding-(Linux,-Single-Cluster)) in the wiki of this repository.

+## Running the code:
-Please refer to the [wiki](https://github.com/BurraAbhishek/Python_Hadoop_MapReduce_MarketBasketAnalysis/wiki) of this repository
+Please refer to this [page](https://github.com/BurraAbhishek/Python_Hadoop_MapReduce_MarketBasketAnalysis/wiki/Experiments:-Running-the-MapReduce-code-(Linux)) in the wiki of this repository.

 ## License
 The custom.jar in the source code is licensed under CC-BY-SA 3.0 as described in the [Stack Overflow solution](https://stackoverflow.com/a/18562328) in the acknowledgements section.